 From 'Designing Women' To 'Hacks', Jean Smart's Career Is Still Going Strong

-We're going to listen back to Terry's interview with Jean Smart, recorded in May when her HBO Max series "Hacks" premiered.
-She plays Deborah Vance, a comic who overcame a lot of the obstacles faced by women comics of her generation and became a top act in Vegas.
+In "Hacks," she plays Deborah Vance, a comic who overcame a lot of the obstacles women comics of her generation faced and became a top act in Vegas, where she regularly performs at one of the big casinos.
 When the series begins, her career is in decline.
-Her jokes are kind of funny but way past their expiration dates.
-In an attempt to save Deborah's career, her manager pairs her with a young woman comedy writer Ava Daniels, whom he also manages.
-Her job is to write material for Deborah that will sound more up to date.
+Her jokes are kind of funny, but way past their expiration dates.
+The casino is cutting back her dates and is trying to book an act that can draw a younger crowd.
+In an attempt to save Deborah's career, her manager pairs her with a young woman comedy writer, Ava Daniels, who he also manages, to write material for Deborah that will sound more up to date.

 (SOUNDBITE OF TV SHOW, "HACKS")